 Once you have a well-designed goal, remember to keep things simple when designing your survey.
 Too many questions or overly complex questions can confuse participants and make them less likely to complete your survey.

 Survey fatigue can also be an issue if too much time is required for participants, so keeping your surveys concise and relevant will reduce participant fatigue and increase response rates.

 Structure your survey to avoid bias and priming

-These are questions around demographics.
-For example, age, gender, household income etc.
+End with the classification questions – These are questions about demographics.
+For example, age, gender, household income, etc.

 Optimizing survey design for insight generation

 Finally, optimizing for automated insight generation is key when crafting surveys.
 The main point here is that in most cases, you can actually go by, or solve with a simple Key Performance Indicator (KPI) and a “Why?” question.